Liam-a-34/bootcamp-work/README.md

 ## Basic Information

+This was all written from scratch, I wanted to get a better feel for it than just editing a given section of code.
+I did use the given examples as guides and templates for the design, and for help in places I got stuck.

 I own none of the rights to any of the images used (See "Resources Cited")

 I wanted to use a dark theme for the website, as it's my favorite color scheme for all online applications.
 It's easy on the eyes, and nice and smooth looking.